abhiTronix/vidgear/docs/help/webgear_faqs.md

 ## Can WebGear always need Active Internet Connection?

 **Answer:** No, it just need internet only once during [Auto-Generation Process ➶](../../gears/webgear/overview/#auto-generation-process) to download default data-files and it takes few seconds.
-You can also download files manually from [Github Server](https://github.com/abhiTronix/webgear_data) or even add [your own custom files](../../gears/webgear/advanced/#rules-for-altering-webgear-files-and-folders). _For more information see [Data-Files Auto-Generation WorkFlow ➶](../../gears/webgear/overview/#data-files-auto-generation-workflow-for-webgear)_
+You can also download files manually from [**Github Server**](https://github.com/abhiTronix/vidgear-vitals) or even add [your own custom files](../../gears/webgear/advanced/#rules-for-altering-webgear-files-and-folders). _For more information see [Data-Files Auto-Generation WorkFlow ➶](../../gears/webgear/overview/#data-files-auto-generation-workflow-for-webgear)_

+&nbsp;

+## Is it possible to stream on a different device on the network with WebGear?

+For accessing WebGear on different Client devices on the network, use `"0.0.0.0"` as host value instead of `"localhost"` on Source Machine, but keep `port` value same.
+Then type the IP-address of source machine followed by defined `port` value in any Client device's browser (for e.g. http://192.27.0.101:8000), and you can see the output.

 &nbsp;